locally-io/ios-engage-sdk/README.md

 ```

-## Monitoring Geofences Campaigns
+## Monitoring Geofence Campaigns

-You can monitor Geofences Campaigns in the same way you monitor Beacons.
+You can monitor Geofence Campaigns in the same way you monitor Beacons.
 Just call Engage.startMonitoringGeofences:

 ```swift
 Engage.initialized = {